 Resveratrol is only one type of antioxidant and you need a variety of types of antioxidants to get the best chance of protecting your skin from damage and preventing ageing.
 It is for this reason that I am suggesting 7 vitamin supplements for glowing skin instead of 1.

 So, my 7 best vitamin supplements for glowing skin are: Vitamin K2, Turmeric, Astaxanthin, Zinc, Omega 3 Fatty Acids and Grape Seed Extract.
 Making sure you get enough of the right vitamins can keep your skin healthy and delay the ageing process.
 It can also lead to a reduction in redness on the skin, dark spots, wrinkles and dry or rough patches.

 If you have had any experience of trying my 7 best vitamin supplements for glowing skin or if you have any recommendations of your own then please comment in the comments section below.
 I am interested to hear other people’s experience and try out any recommended products.

 Some other online articles about the best supplements for skin health that I recommend are:

 If you want to read a book about nutrition and diet for healthy skin my top recommendation would be “The Clear Skin Diet” by Alan C Logan and Valori Treloar.
 The book is full of really useful information about how your diet may be connected to skin problems.
 It also has some great recipes.
-I’ve linked to the book below.

 The Association of UK Dieticians also do a really good food fact sheet about skin health which can be found here, and there is also a study into the link between nutrition and skin ageing which I recommend.